daos-stack/google-cloud-daos/docs/pre-deploy.md

 ## Create a Cloud NAT

 When deploying DAOS server and client instances external IPs are not added to the instances.

-The instances need to use services that are not accessible on the internal VPC default network as well as the https://packages.daos.io site for installs from DAOS repos.
+The instances need to use services that are not accessible on the internal VPC default network as well as the YUM repos at https://packages.daos.io.

 Therefore, it is necessary to create a [Cloud NAT using Cloud Router](https://cloud.google.com/architecture/building-internet-connectivity-for-private-vms#create_a_nat_configuration_using_cloud_router).